Nuclear power in the United States: Nuclear power plants

-In 2019 the NRC approved a second 20-year licence extension for Turkey Point units 3 and 4, the first time NRC had extended licences to 80 years total lifetime.
+In 2019 the NRC approved a second 20-year license extension for Turkey Point units 3 and 4, the first time NRC had extended licenses to 80 years total lifetime.
 Similar extensions for about 20 reactors are planned or intended, with more expected in the future.

 Safety and accidents

-Regulation of nuclear power plants in the United States is conducted by the Nuclear Regulatory Commission, which divides the nation into 4 administrative divisions.
+Regulation of nuclear power plants in the United States is conducted by the Nuclear Regulatory Commission (NRC), which divides the nation into 4 administrative divisions.

 Three Mile Island

 On March 28, 1979, equipment failures and operator error contributed to loss of coolant and a partial core meltdown at the Three Mile Island Nuclear Power Plant in Pennsylvania.
 The mechanical failures were compounded by the initial failure of plant operators to recognize the situation as a loss-of-coolant accident due to inadequate training and human factors, such as human-computer interaction design oversights relating to ambiguous control room indicators in the power plant's user interface.
-The scope and complexity of the accident became clear over the course of five days, as employees of Met Ed, Pennsylvania state officials, and members of the U.S. Nuclear Regulatory Commission (NRC) tried to understand the problem, communicate the situation to the press and local community, decide whether the accident required an emergency evacuation, and ultimately end the crisis.
+The scope and complexity of the accident became clear over the course of five days, as employees of Metropolitan Edison, Pennsylvania state officials, and members of the U.S. NRC tried to understand the problem, communicate the situation to the press and local community, decide whether the accident required an emergency evacuation, and ultimately end the crisis.
 The NRC's authorization of the release of 40,000 gallons of radioactive waste water directly in the Susquehanna River led to a loss of credibility with the press and community.

 The Three Mile Island accident inspired Perrow's book Normal Accidents, where a nuclear accident occurs, resulting from an unanticipated interaction of multiple failures in a complex system.
 TMI was an example of a normal accident because it was "unexpected, incomprehensible, uncontrollable and unavoidable".
 The World Nuclear Association has stated that cleanup of the damaged nuclear reactor system at TMI-2 took nearly 12 years and cost approximately US$973 million.
 Benjamin K. Sovacool, in his 2007 preliminary assessment of major energy accidents, estimated that the TMI accident caused a total of $2.4 billion in property damages.
 The health effects of the Three Mile Island accident are widely, but not universally, agreed to be very low level.
 The accident triggered protests around the world.

 The 1979 Three Mile Island accident was a pivotal event that led to questions about U.S. nuclear safety.
-Earlier events had a similar effect, including a 1975 fire at Browns Ferry and the 1976 testimonials of three concerned GE nuclear engineers, the GE Three.
-In 1981, workers inadvertently reversed pipe restraints at the Diablo Canyon Power Plant reactors, compromising seismic protection systems, which further undermined confidence in nuclear safety.
-All of these well-publicised events undermined public support for the U.S. nuclear industry in the 1970s and the 1980s.
+Earlier events had a similar effect, including a 1975 fire at Browns Ferry and the 1976 testimonials of three concerned General Electric (GE) nuclear engineers, the GE Three.
+In 1981, workers inadvertently reversed pipe restraints at the Diablo Canyon Power Plant reactors in California, compromising seismic protection systems, which further undermined confidence in nuclear safety.
+All of these well-publicized events undermined public support for the U.S. nuclear industry in the 1970s and the 1980s.